sanskrit/raw_etexts/mixed/ebhAratI-sampat/upavedAH/AyurvedaH/bhUdeva_devasharmA/rasajalanidhiH.md

 *Nabhi Jantram (Jala Jantram).*

   At the centre of an earthen basin put mercuryand sulphur, surrounded by a circular earthen enclosure, one anguli in height.
-Cover the space bymeans of a crucible of the shape of a cow's teat,placed upside down, and plaster the joint by meansof the following paste, which serves as a good waterproof :–oxidised iron, finely [powdered,](# "Powder of overburnt brick, according to another version.") molasses,and lime, rubbed together with a highly condenseddecoction of the bark of babbula.
+Cover the space bymeans of a crucible of the shape of a cow's teat,placed upside down, and plaster the joint by meansof the following paste, which serves as a good waterproof :–oxidised iron, finely powdered,[^101] molasses,and lime, rubbed together with a highly condenseddecoction of the bark of babbula.
 This plaster iscalled "water mud", and water cannot pass through it.Similarly, chalk, salt, and oxidised iron, rubbedtogether with buffalo's milk, gives rise to a plaster,called, "fire mud".
 This plaster is a strong fire proof,The joint of the basin and the crucible is to be plastered with this fire mud, which will prevent the mercury from coming out, even when heated.
 Water isthen to be poured into the basin, and heat appliedunderneath.
 By this way mercury is exhausted, andbecomes incapable of sublimation, It is also purifiedby the exhaustion of sulphur.

+[^101]: "Powder of overburnt brick, according to another version."

 **जलययन्त्रम् (प्रकारान्तरम्)।**